AntonMoustache/handbooks/developers-handbook.md

 ### Finer Details

-#### SSL
+#### SSL + TLS

-SSL is mandatory on any project that expects user input.
-It is ultimately the clients call as there is a financial cost, but it would be unprofessional of us to not educate them of the implications.
+SSL is mandatory on any project that involves user input.
+It is ultimately the clients call as there is a minor financial cost.
+It would, however, be unprofessional of us to not educate them of the implications.

 - Use the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/),